Learn About Out-of-Network Coverage

 What is urgent care?

-Urgent care is given for a non-emergency, unexpected medical illness, injury, or condition that requires immediate medical care.
+Urgent care is care for a non-emergency, unexpected medical illness, injury, or condition that requires immediate medical care.
 Urgent care may be given by in-network providers.
 It may also be given by out-of-network providers when network providers are not available right away.
-For example, you may get kidney dialysis services at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+For example, you may get care if spraining an ankle or cut a finger while out of the service area, or you might have a flare-up of an existing condition and need to have it treated.

 What if you can not get care from your network provider?